2022 Energy Assistance Payments By State (Full List)

 - Your primary residence is in NSW and you have an electricity or gas account for your NSW address

-- Be the account holder for the electricity or gas service at your residence
+- You are the account holder for the electricity or gas service at your residence

-- Be experiencing a short-term crisis or emergency that impacts your ability to pay part or all of your energy bill
+- You are experiencing a short-term crisis or emergency that impacts your ability to pay part or all of your energy bill

 How to apply for the EAPA vouchers in NSW

-Before you apply for the Energy Accounts Payment Assistance vouchers you need to make sure you have all the following information available:
+To apply for the Energy Accounts Payment Assistance vouchers (EAPA) you need all of the following:

 - A MyServiceNSW account

-- Two proof of identity documents which match the name on the supply address of the energy account
+- Two identity documents that match the name on the supply address of the energy account

 - Personal and contact details